 Real-Time Bid: A Bid submitted into the Real-Time Commitment before the close of the Real-Time Scheduling Window.
-A Real-Time Bid shall also include a CTS Interface Bid.

 Real-Time Commitment ("RTC"): A multi-period security constrained unit commitment and dispatch model that co-optimizes to solve simultaneously for Load, Operating Reserves and Regulation Service on a least as-bid production cost basis over a two hour and fifteen minute optimization period.
 The optimization evaluates the next ten points in time separated by fifteen minute intervals.
 Each RTC run within an hour shall have a designation indicating the time at which its results are posted; "RTC00," "RTC15," "RTC30," and "RTC45" post on the hour, and at fifteen, thirty, and forty-five minutes after the hour, respectively.
 Each RTC run will produce binding commitment instructions for the periods beginning fifteen and thirty minutes after its scheduled posting time and will produce advisory commitment guidance for the remainder of the optimization period.
 RTC15 will also establish hourly External Transaction schedules, while all RTC runs may establish 15 minute External Transaction schedules at Variably Scheduled Proxy Generator Buses.
 Additional information about RTC's functions is provided in Section 4.4.2 of this ISO Services Tariff.